 Falls are a very important issue for older adults, and can cause a lot of worry within families.
-Here’s some practical information to help you prevent falls, and make sure your loved one gets the right care after a fall.
+Here are some practical articles to help you prevent falls, and to help you make sure an older person gets the right care after a fall.

-Why Older People Fall – This post explains how you can better identify the fall factors for your loved one, so that you can create a more personalized and effective plan to reduce falls.
+Why Older People Fall – This post explains how you can better identify the fall factors for an older adult, so that you can create a more personalized and effective plan to reduce falls.

 8 Things to Have the Doctor Check After an Aging Person Falls – This post lists 8 things you can make sure the doctors check, if you bring in an older person after a fall.
 A good evaluation after a fall can identify important risks, such as a medication side-effect.
 However, post-fall evaluations aren’t always thorough unless family caregivers are proactive.

 10 Types of Medication to Review if You’re Concerned About Falling – This post describes the ten types of medication that experts recommend that older adults avoid, or use with caution, if they are at high risk for falls.
 I also explain what questions you can ask the doctors, if you or your older relative are taking these medications.